-He points to ThyssenKrupp’s move to award International Steel Service a US$15-million contract for a new acid regeneration plant at its Calvert steel mill in Alabama, based on conventional spray roasting.
-The mill currently uses SMS Siemag’s technology.
+He points to ThyssenKrupp’s move to award International Steel Services a US$15-million contract for a new acid regeneration plant at its Calvert steel mill in Alabama, based on conventional spray roasting.
+The mill uses SMS Siemag’s technology.

 “What we were told directly is that ISSI has been tasked with replacing the SMS Siemag equipment within the Calvert mill by ThyssenKrupp, because the SMS Siemag process is significantly underperforming,” Hykawy writes in his report.

-He urges if the technology doesn’t work, which is yet to be proven on a large-scale, then the economics of Orbite’s project may be impacted.
-Hykawy initiated coverage on Orbite with a “sell” and price target of 90¢.
+He urges that if the technology doesn’t work — it has yet to be proven on a large-scale — the economics of Orbite’s project may be impacted.
+Hykawy initiated coverage on Orbite with a “sell” and a 90¢ price target.

 ISSI, which is a competitor of SMS Siemag, didn’t immediately respond to a request for comment.

-A SMS Siemag executive, who is familiar with the subject, confirmed that the Calvert plant is not being replaced or abandoned as suggested by Hykawy.
+An SMS Siemag executive who is familiar with the subject confirmed that the Calvert plant is not being replaced or abandoned, as suggested by Hykawy.

 “The plant is in advanced commissioning.
-It has been operating/functioning well, but not continuously.
+It has been operating and functioning well, but not continuously.
 So far we have not encountered any facts which would indicate that it will not be functioning as soon as commissioning is completed.

-He adds, equipment-wise the company is still optimizing the plant for better availability.
+He adds that equipment-wise the company is still optimizing the plant for better availability.

-On April 18, Hykawy reiterated his concerns that the project’s economics in the PEA largely depends on SMS Siemag’s technology, particularly in its ability to extract rare earth oxides and rare metals from the acid used to leach aluminum from its clays.
+On April 18, Hykawy reiterated his concerns that the project’s economics in the PEA largely depend on SMS Siemag’s technology, and particularly in its ability to extract rare earth oxides and rare metals from the acid used to leach aluminum from its clays.

-He notes the conventional technology used to recycle hydrochloric acid can only produce a mix of metals as oxides, not individual products as the hydrothermal technology to be used in Orbite’s SMA plant.
+He notes the conventional technology used to recycle hydrochloric acid can only produce a mix of metals as oxides, not individual products.

-On the same day, Orbite stated its pilot plant tests in Europe “confirmed that the company’s patented chemical process enables a high recovery rate and individual extraction of REE and RM from clay in the Grand-Vallee deposit.”
+On the same day, Orbite stated its pilot plant tests in Europe “confirmed that the company’s patented chemical process enables a high recovery rate and individual extraction of rare earth elements and rare metals from clay in the Grande-Vallée deposit.”